douglascorrea/til/sqlplus/configuration-options.md

 All commands can be used in any sql file and in the interactive sqlplus prompt as well.
 But it if you always will use this configuration it is better to put in `login.sql` or even `glogin.sql`

+To remove some headers and footers when you login and logoff in sqlplus, use `sqlplus -s` option